wallix/awless/README.md

 ## Disclaimer

-Awless allows for easy resource creation with your cloud provider; We will not be responsible for any cloud costs incurred (even if you create a million instances using awless templates).
+Awless allows for easy resource creation with your cloud provider; we will not be responsible for any cloud costs incurred (even if you create a million instances using awless templates).

 ## Getting started